 Oracle NoSQL Database also offers Secure Full Text Search, which combines the TABLE interface with ElasticSearch, providing a method of finding natural language documents via query.
 ElasticSearch works as a remote service that maintains text indexes that are hosted on other nodes.

 Oracle NoSQL Database Enterprise Edition is available through a commercial license.
 There is also the Oracle NoSQL Database Community Edition (CE), licensed under the Apache 2.0 License (Apache 2.0).
 In addition, Oracle introduced in 2018 the Autonomous NoSQL Database -- one of its new "self-driving" cloud database offerings.

-Oracle released its first iteration of NoSQL in October 2011 as a key part of their big data strategy.
+Oracle released its first iteration of NoSQL in October 2011 as part of its big data strategy.
 Oracle NoSQL is part of Oracle's Big Data Appliance, a converged infrastructure machine that includes server hardware, software from Cloudera -- including Apache Hadoop -- and an open source distribution of the programming language R.

-The Oracle NoSQL Database is a distributed database with a configurable set of systems that work as storage nodes.
+The Oracle NoSQL Database is a distributed database, with a configurable set of systems that work as storage nodes.
 Data is stored as key-value pairs, which are written to the storage nodes based on the hashed value of the key.
-Storage nodes are then replicated across the device to help optimize query load balancing and ensure rapid failover if something happens to an individual node.
+Storage nodes are then replicated across the device to help optimize query load balancing and ensure rapid failover when an individual node is down.

 Users can write applications for the Oracle NoSQL Database using Java/C API to read and write data.
 Customer applications interact with the Oracle NoSQL Database key-value store with Oracle NoSQL Driver, which links into the application as a Java library (.jar) file and is accessed using a series of Java APIs.
 This provides access to the data through the node for the requested key.